MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 2. Once received, recipients can then select the link and open the analysis for the page or query in Business Central.
 They're prompted to specify a name for the new analysis tab that will be created.

-## Limitations
+## Limitations in 2023 release wave 1 (preview)

+The public preview of this feature has the following limitations:

-The analysis view currently has a limit of 100,000 rows.
+- The analysis mode view has a limit of 100,000 rows.
 If you exceed this limit, you'll get a message telling you so.
-To work around this limitation, the set filters on the page before you switch to data analysis mode, if it's possible.
-Maybe you want to analyze a certain group of customers or maybe you want data from the current year only.
+To work around this limitation, the set filters on the page before you switch to analysis mode, if it's possible.
+For example, maybe you want to analyze a certain group of customers or only want data from the current year.
 You can also choose a predefined view if it would work for your analysis.
+- The share data analysis feature isn't available.
+- Persistence of users choice of data analysis choice on list pages as well as the persistance of analysis menus per analysis tab is not available.
+-
+-
 ## See also

 [Ad-hoc Data Analysis](reports-adhoc-analysis.md)